seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 If not Achilles, nothing.

 **AENEAS**
-Therefore Achilles: but, whate’er, know this:
+Therefore Achilles: but, whate'er, know this:
 In the extremity of great and little,
 Valour and pride excel themselves in Hector;
 The one almost as infinite as all,
 The other blank as nothing.
 Weigh him well,
 And that which looks like pride is courtesy.
-This Ajax is half made of Hector’s blood:
+This Ajax is half made of Hector's blood:
 In love whereof, half Hector stays at home;
 Half heart, half hand, half Hector comes to seek
 This blended knight, half Trojan and half Greek.